Nick Montgomery: Central Coast Mariners

 Montgomery ended his 12-year stay at Sheffield United by the cancellation of his contract through a mutual agreement on 31 August 2012.
 This allowed him to join United's sister club Central Coast Mariners in the Australian A-League.

 He was a key part to the side that reached the 2013 A-League Grand Final but missed the grand final due to suspension.
 The Mariners went on to win 2–0.
 Montgomery was elected as vice-captain for the 2013–14 season, and made his debut as captain in a 1–0 win against rivals Sydney FC on 18 January 2014.

 Wollongong Wolves

 Montgomery signed for the National Premier Leagues NSW outfit Wollongong Wolves for 2017.

 International career

-Despite being born in Leeds, Montgomery is eligible to play for Scotland and featured for the Scotland U21 side in 2003.
-He made his debut in a 1–0 victory over Austria in April, and his second and last appearance in another 1–0 victory over Croatia in November.
-He subsequently appeared for a team of Scotland Futures in 2005, featuring in a 2–0 defeat of Poland in December.
+Born in Leeds, Montgomery was also eligible to play for Scotland.
+He made his debut for the Scotland under-21s in a 1–0 victory over Austria in April 2003, and his second and last appearance in another 1–0 victory over Croatia in November.
+He subsequently appeared for the Scotland "B" team which at that period was referred to as the Scotland Futures Team, featuring in a 2–0 defeat of Poland "B" team in December 2005.

+Coaching career

+Central Coast Mariners

+After retiring as a player, Montgomery rejoined Central Coast Mariners as an assistant coach.
+He became their head coach in July 2021, and guided them to the A-League championship in 2023.

+Hibernian

+Montgomery was appointed head coach of Scottish Premiership club Hibernian in September 2023.
+He was sacked in May 2024, after the club had finished in the bottom half of the 2023–24 Scottish Premiership.

+Tottenham Hotspur

+On 25 June 2024, Montgomery was appointed an assistant coach at Tottenham Hotspur where he won the Europa League.

+On 12 June 2025, he left the club.
+He was hired by Nottingham Forest as an assistant coach in September 2025.

 Personal life

-Montgomery has a wife, Josie, and two twin daughters Leah and Chloe.
-Montgomery has a UEFA Pro coaching licence.
+Montgomery has a wife, and twin daughters.
+He became an Australian citizen in 2017.